LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This technology is used in medical imaging as well as in preclinical research.
 The main advantage of low-field (+mri) is the improved imaging of soft tissues, especially when examining joints and muscles.
 It also offers more cost-effective alternatives to high-field (+mri) systems [@Hori2021-pt], cost reduction, a smaller device footprint, alleviated safety concerns and leading to diminished image resolution within clinically feasible scan durations. [@Arnold2023-cn]

 Low-field (+mri) systems are predominantly composed of permanent magnets.
 Through the connection of these permanent magnets, a consistent magnetic field of up to 0.35 Tesla can be generated.
 However, this achievement comes at the cost of an average system weight of 14 tons.
-Despite their cost-effectiveness in production and maintenance, permanent magnets exhibit drawbacks such as high temperature dependence and a limited signal-to-noise ratio (SNR) due to the constrained field strength. [@Nitz2016]
+Despite their cost-effectiveness in production and maintenance, permanent magnets exhibit drawbacks such as high temperature dependence and a limited (+snr) due to the constrained field strength. [@Nitz2016]

 In particular, the advantages of the small design, the fast and simple image acquisition and the low costs are advantages that will become increasingly important in the future.
 However, the use of permanent magnets and their structure is particularly important in such systems and need to be analysed.